Simularia/medea/README.md

 ## Working hypothesis

-Working hypothesis for`eolo` are hereafter summarised:
+Working hypotheses for`eolo` are hereafter summarised:

 - The meteorological input file is always required.
 It must contain at least all the deadlines included in the emission file;
 - In the SPRAY model case, pemtim and pemspe input files must be provided in the format specified in `./test/pemtim` and `./test/pemspe`;